 “I’m Tony McKinley, and I’m the one going out for the freshman football team.
 I’d like five of the condoms, please.”

-Coach Nelson handed me about a dozen.
+Coach Nelson handed me about two dozen.
 “Share these with your cousin, Tony.”

 I shoved them into my backpack.
 “Thanks, Coach.”
 I grabbed Todd’s arm and pulled him through the other guys and out the door into the hall.

 “Jeez, you could’a gotten me in trouble with the varsity football coach, Todd.”

 “Nah, he laughed at my joke.
 It’s all good.
 So you didn’t have to drag me outta there.
 I could’ve gotten my own bunch of condoms.”

 “I dragged you outta there because we’ve gotta move so we’re not late for our eighth period classes,” I said.

 “We can be a few minutes late, no big problem.
 If our teachers ask why we’re late we’ll just show them a couple condoms and say, ‘We were in the Health and Reproduction class and we had to wait to get these.’
 That should work!”
 He grinned.

 “You’re out of your mind, Todd Anderson.
 Completely and totally out of your mind.
 First, I’m not giving you any of the condoms until we get to my house tonight.
 Second, you don’t want to get detention by making wiseass comments to your teacher.”

 I looked at him and wiggled my eyebrows.
 “You can have a little fun tomorrow night.”

 “Okay, let’s move it!”